A2Dweb/hiring-test-project/README.md

 # weather-application
-It is a dummy project to created to practice with node.js and mongodb
+It is a dummy project, created to practice with node.js and mongodb